A Library for Learning Neural Operators: Abstract

 \section{Abstract}

 We present \textsc{NeuralOperator}, an open-source Python library for operator learning.
 Neural operators generalize neural networks to maps between function spaces instead of finite-dimensional Euclidean spaces.
 They can be trained and inferenced on input and output functions given at various discretizations, satisfying a discretization convergence properties.
-Built on top of PyTorch, NeuralOperator provides all the tools for training and deploying neural operator models, as well as developing new ones, in a high-quality, tested, open-source package.
+Part of the official PyTorch Ecosystem, \textsc{NeuralOperator} provides all the tools for training and deploying neural operator models, as well as developing new ones, in a high-quality, tested, open-source package.
 It combines cutting-edge models and customizability with a gentle learning curve and simple user interface for newcomers.